-Length of Time it Takes to Get a Ph.D. in Business
+Duration of a Ph.D. in Business

 First Two Years

-The final two years of the business Ph.D. program focus on the completion of a teaching assignment and a dissertation.
+The final two to three years of the business Ph.D. program focus on the completion of a teaching assignment and a dissertation.
 During the teaching assignment, students assist faculty members with research and in teaching some courses.
 Students often receive a stipend during their teaching assignment.

 Students select a dissertation topic and defend their proposal in front of a dissertation committee.
 This is typically done during the third year.
 The fourth year is spent conducting business-relevant research for the dissertation.
 The completed dissertation is submitted to a supervisory committee and is examined by the examining committee, although the supervisory committee may sometimes serve as the examining committee as well.